zealscott/ST2Vec/README.md

 ## Datasets

-* Trajectory dataset (TDrive) is an open source data set
+* Trajectory dataset (TDrive) and Rome are an open source data set
 * We provided the road network data and map-matching result data

 ## Reproducibility & Training